ymjaber/domain-base/docs/getting-started.md

 Notes:
 - Use wrappers or manual overrides for single-property value objects; avoid `[ValueObject]` there.
 - Reserve `[CustomEquality]` for complex value objects where specific members need custom comparison.
+The IDE you are using (Visual Studio, Rider, VS Code, Neovim, or any other IDE/TextEditor using roslyn) will give option to generate Equals_{Value} and GetHashCode_{Value} methods.
 - Strings are not considered sequences for `[SequenceEquality]`.

 ## Hands-on